Brandonlee-2002/JDBC_DatabaseProject_SJSU/Hospital_Management_System/README.md

         - JDBC connector between Java and SQL
 <br>

-2. Create the MySQL Database (use the create_schema.sql file for database setup) <br>
+2. Create the MySQL Database (use the create_schema.sql file for database setup)

-3.
+3. Use initialize_data.sql to input all the data (all dummy data, no real person's info)

+4.